DanielSchuette/systems_programming/README.md

 ## Description

 This repository is for personal use only.
-I will commit all kinds of experimental programs while exploring how operating systems work.
+It has all kinds of experimental programs that explore how operating systems work.
+Most source files require either only `glibc` for compilation or error handlers that are defined in `error.c` and `log.c`.
+In these cases, `Makefile`s exist to make life easier.

 ## Resources